5-1

 Cultural Heritage and Archaeology: We have undertaken a Historic Environment Desk-Based Assessment of the local designated and non-designated heritage assets and considered the potential for non-designated archaeology.
 Following this assessment, a geophysical survey was completed across the site to confirm any potential archaeological remains.
 The outcome of this survey has informed the site layout.

 Hydrology: The site is located within Flood Zone 1, the area recognised by the Environment Agency as having the lowest probability of flooding.
-Regardless, a flood risk assessment will form part of the planning application.
+A flood risk assessment and sustainable drainage strategy were included in the planning application.

-Glint and Glare: We have undertaken a Glint and Glare Assessment, which assessed road safety, residential amenity, and aviation activities associated with RAF Fairford, Calcot Peak Airfield, and South Cerney Airfield.
+Glint and Glare: We undertook a Glint and Glare Assessment, which assessed road safety, residential amenity, and aviation activities associated with RAF Fairford, Calcot Peak Airfield, and South Cerney Airfield.
 The assessment found:

 • no significant impacts are predicted upon road safety, residential amenity and upon aviation activity associated with Calcot Peak Airfield and South Cerney Airfield